cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   input message to be signed.
 All values are encoded as hexadecimal strings.
 - Signer input parameters: This lists the signing key share for each of the NUM_SIGNERS signers.
-- Round one parameters and outputs: This lists the NUM_SIGNERS participants engaged in the protocol, identified by their integer identifier, the hiding and binding commitment values produced in {{frost-round-one}}, as well as the resulting group binding factor input, computed in part from the group commitment list encoded as described in {{dep-encoding}}, and group binding factor as computed in {{frost-round-two}}).
+- Round one parameters and outputs: This lists the NUM_SIGNERS signers engaged in the protocol, identified by their integer identifier, the hiding and binding commitment values produced in {{frost-round-one}}, as well as the resulting group binding factor input, computed in part from the group commitment list encoded as described in {{dep-encoding}}, and group binding factor as computed in {{frost-round-two}}).
-- Round two parameters and outputs: This lists the NUM_SIGNERS participants engaged in the protocol, identified by their integer identifier, along with their corresponding output signature share as produced in {{frost-round-two}}.
+- Round two parameters and outputs: This lists the NUM_SIGNERS signers engaged in the protocol, identified by their integer identifier, along with their corresponding output signature share as produced in {{frost-round-two}}.
 - Final output: This lists the aggregate signature as produced in {{frost-aggregation}}.